princinv/alternative-front-ends/README.md

 - [uYouPlus](https://github.com/qnblackcat/uYouPlus): uYouPlus (uYou+) is an alternative YouTube app for Apple's iOS and iPadOS

-- [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext): SmartTubeNext is an advanced YouTube app for Android TVs and TV boxes, free and open source.
+-  :fire: [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext): SmartTubeNext is an advanced YouTube app for Android TVs and TV boxes, free and open source.
 It is not a live TV client and does not support "YouTube TV"

 - [TubeSync](https://github.com/meeb/tubesync): TubeSync is a PVR (personal video recorder) for YouTube.
 It syncs YouTube channels and playlists to a locally hosted media server

-- [TubeArchivist](https://github.com/tubearchivist/tubearchivist): A self hosted YouTube media server
+-  :fire: [TubeArchivist](https://github.com/tubearchivist/tubearchivist): A self hosted YouTube media server

 - [mps-youtube](https://github.com/mps-youtube/mps-youtube): Terminal based YouTube player and downloader

-- [yattee](https://github.com/yattee/yattee): Alternative YouTube frontend for iOS, tvOS and macOS built with Invidious and Piped, supports sponsorblock
+-  :fire: [yattee](https://github.com/yattee/yattee): Alternative YouTube frontend for iOS, tvOS and macOS built with Invidious and Piped, supports sponsorblock

 - [LibreTube](https://github.com/libre-tube/LibreTube): Android frontend for YouTube, based on Piped